EdinburghNLP/Refresh/README.md

 ## CNN and Dailymail Data

+In addition to our code, please find links to additional files which are not uploaded here.

 #### Preprocessed Data and Word Embedding File

 * [Pretrained word embeddings](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-1-billion-benchmark-wordembeddings.tar.gz) trained on "1 billion word language modeling benchmark r13output" (405MB)
-* [Preprocessed CNN and DailyMail data](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-preprocessed-input-data.tar.gz): Articles are tokenized/segmented with the orignal case.
+* [Preprocessed CNN and DailyMail data](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-preprocessed-input-data.tar.gz): Articles are tokenized/segmented with the original case.
 Then, words are replaced with word ids in the word embedding file + (PAD_ID = 0, UNK_ID = 1).
 (1.9GB)
-* [Original Test and Validation mainbody data](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-CNN-DM-Filtered-TokenizedSegmented.tar.gz): These files are used to assemble the summary.
+* [Original Test and Validation mainbody data](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-CNN-DM-Filtered-TokenizedSegmented.tar.gz): These files are used to assemble summaries.
 (35MB)
-* [Gold Test and Validation highlights](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-baseline-gold-data.tar.gz): These files are used for estimating the ROUGE scores.
+* [Gold Test and Validation highlights](http://kinloch.inf.ed.ac.uk/public/Refresh-NAACL18-baseline-gold-data.tar.gz): These files are used to estimate ROUGE scores.
 (11MB)

 #### Best Pretrained Models